Is It Bad to Ask Too Many Questions at Work?

 Should I apologize before asking a question?

-Generally, no. Constant apologizing makes you seem less confident and can actually make people less patient with your questions.
+Generally, no. Constant apologizing makes you seem less confident and can make people less patient with your questions.
 If you’ve asked someone several things in a short period, acknowledging that (“Thanks for bearing with all my questions today”) is courteous without being apologetic.
-Save actual apologies for when you’ve genuinely made an error, not for normal workplace communication.
+Save actual apologies for when you’ve made an error, not for normal workplace communication.

 What if my manager seems annoyed by my questions?

 First, check if the annoyance is real or perceived.
 Sometimes we project our own anxiety onto others.
-If it’s genuinely happening, consider whether your questions could be batched into one conversation instead of scattered throughout the day.
+If it’s happening, consider whether your questions could be batched into one conversation instead of scattered throughout the day.
 Also evaluate if you’re bringing potential solutions along with your questions, which demonstrates critical thinking.
 If the pattern continues despite your best efforts, you might be dealing with a manager who struggles with the teaching aspect of leadership, which is valuable information about your working relationship.

 Is it better to ask in person or via message?